 Below are situations where you shouldn’t add your spouse to your policy:

-- They have bad credit.
-Your credit rating is a car insurance rate factor.
+- Your partner has bad credit.
+Many insurers use credit ratings as a rate factor.
 If you or your spouse have a poor credit history, you probably shouldn’t combine your policies.
 This might raise either person’s rates.

 - They have a bad driving record.
 Your driving record plays a huge role in your insurance costs.
 Try to avoid adding your spouse if they have a poor driving record.
 A DUI or reckless driving on their record might mean you won’t even be able to add them.

 - They’re a high-risk driver.
 High-risk drivers are normally those with several tickets and accidents on their record.
 They’re difficult and expensive to insure.
 Avoid adding your spouse to your policy if they’re under the high-risk label.

 - Long commute or drives lots of miles.
 If your spouse has a long commute to work, think twice before adding them to your policy.
 This can result in you paying more.
 The longer the car is on the road, the higher risk there is for tickets and accidents.